BigSuge/kidspiration/README.md

-  # HTTN Magazine Webapp Design
+  # Kidspiration Webapp Design

-  This is a code bundle for HTTN Magazine Webapp Design.
+  This is a code bundle for the Kidspiration Magazine Webapp Design.
 The original project is available at https://www.figma.com/design/Pw6bhVoGmBMovxjxBkXRgY/HTTN-Magazine-Webapp-Design.

   ## Running the code